froukje/datamapu/content/posts/classical_ml/decision_tree_classification_example.md

 clf = DecisionTreeClassifier()
 clf = clf.fit(X, y)
 ```
 We can visualize the fitted tree also using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.plot_tree.html).
-The tree build using sklearn is exactly the same we build by calculating the splits by hand.
+Note, that there are some slight differences in the notations, but the tree build using sklearn is exactly the same we build by calculating the splits by hand.

 ```Python
 from sklearn.tree import plot_tree